Climate change policy statement

 The Bank’s Adelaide office building achieved a 5 Star Green Star rating for construction, design and interior fit out and a Green Council of Australia 5 Star Green Star Office Interiors certification.
 Using about half the energy of a typical office, the building features underfloor air-conditioning and central atria to encourage natural light, while more than 1,200 plants improve the health and wellbeing of staff and guests.

-We are working to reduce business travel to cut our transport emissions.
-We also offset our carbon emissions from the travel that is necessary by partnering with the not-for-profit carbon offset provider, Greenfleet, through their biodiverse revegetation program.
+We are working to reduce our business travel emissions with a target in place to maintain travel at 25 percent below 2018/19 levels.
+We also ensure electric or hybrid vehicles are the default options for our business' fleet.
+In addition, we offset our carbon emissions from travel that is necessary by partnering with the not-for-profit carbon offset provider, Greenfleet, through their biodiverse revegetation program.

-The Bank’s contribution to the Greenfleet Program this year resulted in 13,650 trees planted across Australia, not just offsetting our travel emissions but improving water quality, reducing soil degradation and providing essential habitat for native wildlife.
-Since our partnership began with Greenfleet in 2014, more than 113,500 trees have been planted.
+The Bank’s contribution to the Greenfleet program results in trees being planted across Australia, not just offsetting our travel emissions but improving water quality, reducing soil degradation and providing essential habitats for native wildlife.
+This support is in addition to carbon offsets that are purchased to attain carbon neutral status.

 Support our customers